How to answer the top interview Questions

 Example of a good answer:

-“When I decided to consider changing employers, I reached out to my network looking for recommendations of good local employers[Employee name, job title, and organization] who I know through[previous employer, school, local professional organization, neighbour, etc.] reached out.
+“When I decided to consider changing employers, I reached out to my network looking for recommendations of good local employers[Employee name, job title, and organization] who I know through[previous employer, school, local professional organization, neighbor, etc.] reached out.
 He knew of this job being open and though it could be a good fit for me.
 He speaks very highly of this organization.
 When I checked out the job and looked at more information about you,I agreed.
 So I applied enthusiastically through your employee referral program.”

 6. What do you know about the company?